General Manager/PGA Professional

 - Wrote a weekly Golf Tip for the Columbia County News-Times Newspaper

-Usry and his wife, Jeanine, have been married 32 years.
-They have one son, Evan, who played collegiate golf for Mercer University in Macon, Ga., and now resides in Atlanta.
+Usry and his wife, Jeanine, have been married 34 years.
+They have one son, Evan, who played collegiate golf for Mercer University in Macon, Ga., and now resides in Dublin, Ga., with his wife, Candice.

-Chris Hargrove was promoted to Greens Superintendent on July 14, 2021.
+Chris Hargrove was named Greens Superintendent on July 14, 2021.

 “Chris has done a terrific job of stepping right in and keeping things running,” Usry said.
 “He’s got a ton of experience around this place and knows how to get things done.
 He’s an asset to this club and this community and we’re excited to make this official.”